Multiplayer Online Battle Arena

 - Unstable Equilibrium: Dying to the same opponent three times or even twice can basically hand them the game.
 This may seem ridiculous, but look at the advantages he gains from just one kill:

-- Finally, the original DotA and some others would penalize you by taking G away every time you died.
-This is the one most likely to be removed by spinoff games, as it's just a bit too harsh.
-And frankly, it's not like your opponent needs the help.
+- Finally, the original DotA and some others would penalize you by taking Gold away from you every time you died.
+Depending on circumstances, it was completely possible to be reduced to 0 G. This is the one most likely to be removed by spinoff games, as it's just a bit too harsh, and even the "Stop Having Fun" Guys don't complain about its absence.